Luggage Storage Embarcadero

 LuggageHero storage sites are certified hotels, cafes, and shops.
 Advance bookings ensure space for your bags.
 The address and directions to our partner shops are available at the time of booking.
 All bags are sealed off with our security seals ensuring each piece of luggage up to once you have dropped off your bags and started our storage timer on your booking page.

 The Boulevard that runs all along the waterfront of San Francisco, from the Bay Bridge, past the Ferry Building, and down to Pier 39 and Fisherman’s Wharf is named the Embarcadero.
 The street is a popular place for strolling as a number of San Francisco attractions are found along the way.

-First stop is the San Francisco Main Ferry terminal, that has changed into a gourmet hotspot.
+The first stop is the San Francisco Main Ferry terminal, which has changed into a gourmet hotspot.
 Inside the Ferry Buildings, you’ll find a collection of gastronomically interesting booths and eating places.

 If you walk towards Pier 39 and Fisherman’s Wharf you’ll come by Pier 14, a pedestrian walkway that stretches far out into the bay.
 Further down at Pier 15 you’ll find the new home of the Exploratorium, a fun, hands-on, science museum.

 At Pier 27 you’ll find the Cruise Ship Terminals of San Francisco.

 LuggageHero in the press

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."